What connects science and creativity? How does a series of experiments come to be regarded as "elegant" or a body of research deemed "beautiful"?

 2004 - Towering science: An ounce of creativity is worth a ton of impact

-How does someone evaluate and rank the hundreds of different biomedical discoveries made over the last several decades?
-A stone and wood installation by British sculptor Andy Goldsworthy reveals something about how decisions are made about which scientific discoveries are true milestones and prizeworthy of being etched in Lasker stone.
+How does someone evaluate the hundreds of different biomedical discoveries made over the last several decades?
+A stone and wood installation by British sculptor Andy Goldsworthy points to how aesthetic decisions apply to the world of science.
+Goldsworthy's installation provides a framework for thinking about which research discoveries are worthy of being etched in Lasker stone.

 2005 - 60 years of winged victories for biomedical research